 Required General Electives

-Complete 32 semester hours of general electives.32
+Complete a minimum of 16 semester hours of general electives.16

 NUpath Requirements Satisfied